TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionScanner/Index.rst

 * Help extension authors quickly find code in extensions that may need attention when upgrading to newer core versions.

-* Extend the existing RST documentation files which are shown in the "Upgrade Analysis" section with additional information giving extension authors and site developers hints if they are affected by a specific change.
+* Extend the existing RST documentation files which are shown in the ``Upgrade Analysis`` section with additional information giving extension authors and site developers hints if they are affected by a specific change.